unhealthy

 As per World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, mainly due to increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections.

-Dhaka’s air quality improves, still in ‘unhealthy’ zone this morning
+Dhaka’s air quality marks 'unhealthy' this morning

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.